Updated 21 October 2017

 Where to Stay in Kitzbuhel, Austria

-There is a wide selection of Kitzbuhel hotels with some very luxurious options.
+There is a wide selection of hotels in Kitzbuhel with some very luxurious options.
 There are also many spas within the hotels, and the Aquarena swimming pool and wellness centre for those which do not.
 We were just staying for a few nights so the comfy yet casual Hotel Gamshof suited our needs very well.
 Our room had a large balcony with great views towards the town and the breakfast certainly set us up for the day.

 As you can probably tell, I’ve fallen a little in love with Kitzbuhel, Austria.
 From the charming village centre to the state of the art skiing facilities and great après-ski, it’s somewhere that you’ll want to return to time and time again and a hot contender for the title of the world’s best ski resort.